zoltraks/energy-core-csharp/docs/GUIDELINES.md

 - Uses MSTest framework with modern SDK-style project format
 - Targets .NET Framework 4.8 for maximum compatibility
 - All 263 tests must pass successfully before release

+### Unit Test Maintenance
+**After any code change or addition, unit tests must be updated or created:**

+- **New functionality**: Create comprehensive unit tests covering all public methods, edge cases, and error conditions
+- **Bug fixes**: Add regression tests to prevent the bug from reoccurring
+- **API changes**: Update existing tests to reflect new method signatures, parameters, or return values
+- **Refactoring**: Ensure all existing tests still pass and cover the refactored code paths
+- **Platform-specific code**: Add tests for each target framework where behavior differs
+- **Performance changes**: Update benchmark tests to validate performance improvements or regressions

+**Test Execution Requirements:**
+- **After any code change**: Run all unit tests to verify no regressions
+- **Fix all failing tests**: No code change is complete until all tests pass
+- **Test validation**: Ensure new functionality works as expected before committing
+- **Continuous testing**: Run tests frequently during development to catch issues early

+**Test Coverage Requirements:**
+- All public methods must have corresponding unit tests
+- Test coverage should remain at or above current levels
+- Critical paths and error handling must be thoroughly tested
+- Tests must be maintainable and clearly document the expected behavior

 ## Build Configuration
 - **Debug**: Full debugging info, no optimization